riugxssss/rgs_alloc/README.md

     return 0;
 }
+References

+This allocator was developed based on:

+GeeksforGeeks: Memory Management in C

+Linux man pages: malloc, free, realloc, calloc

+General literature on free lists, block splitting, and coalescing in dynamic memory allocation.

 Notes

-This allocator is mainly educational and demonstrates advanced memory management techniques.
+Mainly educational, showcasing dynamic memory allocation concepts.

-Currently uses a single global mutex for thread safety; performance may degrade under heavy multi-threaded usage.
+Uses a single global mutex for thread safety; may not scale for high-performance multi-threaded workloads.

 Designed for Linux environments; may require adjustments for other OSs.